deoxys314/qmk_firmware/keyboards/alpha/keymaps/eagle/README.md

 ## Concessions

-Owing primarily to the small size of the board, some concessions had to be made.
+Owing primarily to the small size of the board, some concessions in key placemnt had to be made.

 The main impediment to usability is that there are no numperpad keys.
 For most this will be a minor issue,